TAB New Zealand: Racing

-Racing is a long-established sport in New Zealand, with a tradition stretching back to colonial times.
-Today, the New Zealand racing industry is a major contributor to the New Zealand economy as well as local communities across New Zealand.
-Racing generates more than $1.4 billion in economic activity each year and creates the equivalent of 18,300 full-time jobs.
-More than 40,000 people derive their livelihoods from the New Zealand racing industry, not to mention accommodation, travel, fashion and entertainment providers who all benefit from the industry's economic wellbeing.
-More than one million people have attended race meetings across New Zealand and spent in excess of $55 million on wagering, food, beverages, transport and accommodation in a year.
+Racing is a long-established sport in New Zealand, with a tradition dating back to colonial times.
+Today, the industry is a major contributor to the economy and local communities, generating over $1.4 billion annually and supporting around 18,300 full-time jobs.
+More than 40,000 people earn their livelihoods from racing, while accommodation, travel, fashion, and entertainment sectors also benefit.
+Over one million people attend race meetings each year, spending more than $55 million on wagering, food, beverages, transport, and accommodation.

-There are 69 thoroughbred, 51 harness and 12 greyhound clubs licensed to race in New Zealand.
+There are 69 thoroughbreds, 51 harness and 12 greyhound clubs licensed to race in New Zealand.
 Racecourses are situated in 59 locations throughout New Zealand.
 In the racing year from 1 August 2009 to 31 July 2010, 10,106 races were held throughout New Zealand.
 Further to this the New Zealand Racing Board carried 35,323 overseas races on their network, for a total of 45,439 races covered for the year, an increase of approximately 27% over the previous year.

 The bloodstock industry is of international importance to New Zealand, with the export sale of horses – mainly to Australia and Asia – generating more than $120 million a year.
 New Zealand-bred runners compete very well overseas and regularly win major races, with a particularly good record in Australian distance races.

 A major source of funding for the racing industry is returns from betting on racing and sports, which is conducted by the New Zealand TAB, the retail arm of the New Zealand Racing Board.

 The New Zealand Racing Board is a co-ordination point for the three racing codes.
 They are operated by the three governing bodies, New Zealand Thoroughbred Racing (gallops), Harness Racing New Zealand (trotting and pacing) and New Zealand Greyhound Racing.

 The Judicial Control Authority (JCA), established in 1996, is the legal body that administers the rules of racing and conducts inquiries into breaches of the rules, for all three racing codes.
-The JCA ensures that judicial and appeal proceedings in racing are heard and decided fairly, professionally, efficiently, and in a consistent and cost effective manner.
-The current focus of the JCA is on contributing to consumer confidence in the racing product.
+The JCA ensures that judicial and appeal proceedings in racing are heard and decided fairly, professionally, efficiently, and in a consistent and cost-effective manner.
+The current focus of the JCA is on contributing to consumer confidence in the racing products.

 Board members

 The management of the business and affairs of the New Zealand Racing Board takes place under the direction of its governing body, the Board.
-The seven-member board contains a representative from each of the three codes (greyhound, thoroughbred and harness racing) as well as three independent appointed Board members and the Board Chairman.
+The seven-member board contains a representative from each of the three codes (greyhound, thoroughbred and harness racing) as well as three independently appointed board members and the board chairman.

 Current members are Glenda Hughes (Independent Chair), Rod Croon (Harness Code nominee), Greg McCarthy (Thoroughbred Code nominee), Mauro Barsi (Greyhound Code nominee), Alistair Ryan (Independent Member), Graham Cooney (Independent Member) and Barry Brown (Independent Member).